 Why is resonant leadership important?

-Before starting Culture Amp, Didier worked at Rising Sun Picture, where he and his team developed software used in movies such as Harry Potter and Lord of the Rings.
+Before starting Culture Amp, Didier worked at Rising Sun Pictures, where he and his team developed the computer-generated imagery at the heart of movies such as Harry Potter and Lord of the Rings.
 Here, he noticed that the people promoted to leadership positions often made the same mistake:

 They assumed that now that they were in charge, plans would progress as long as everyone followed their directions.

-However, in reality, leaders actually have little ability to control people.
-That’s why they need to design environments where people believe in the corporate mission.
+However, in reality, leaders actually have little ability to directly control people.
+That’s why, instead, they need to design environments where people believe in a mission and a set of values that compels them to operate in a certain way.

 Resonant leadership enables leaders to design and nurture that environment.
-They send out their wavelength, which resonates throughout the company, strikes a chord with people, and unites them behind a common goal.
+By focusing on how and why they act, they send out their wavelength, which resonates throughout the company, strikes a chord with people, and unites them behind a common goal.

-For Didier, this quote from The Little Prince, captures the spirit of resonant leadership:
+For Didier, this quote attributed to Antoine de Saint-Exupéry captures the spirit of resonant leadership:

 4 types of resonant leadership